 How Ohio Addiction Recovery Center Help with Chronic Relapse Addiction Therapy in Ohio

 If you have experienced multiple relapses in the past, the main thing to keep in mind is not to give up hope.
 Addiction is a complex disease with social, psychological, biological and environmental roots.
-While some people will stay clean and sober after the first time through treatment, that is not the case for everyone. you may need to undergo an Ohio chronic relapse treatment program to effectively address your addiction issues.
+While some people will stay clean and sober after the first time through treatment, that is not the case for everyone.
+You may need to undergo an Ohio chronic relapse treatment program to effectively address your addiction issues.
 The experienced treatment professionals at Ohio Addiction Recovery Center will help educate you about the disease of addiction and understand the challenges of the recovery process.
 Call Ohio Addiction Recovery Center today at 800-481-8457 and make this time THE time you overcome your addiction once and for all.

 Our Ohio chronic relapse prevention program provides a safe and secure environment away from the triggers and temptations of your home environment.
 While in our recurrent relapse program, you will receive a highly individualized treatment program that features individual and group therapy, life, and coping skills training, relapse prevention education as well as quality medical care.
 Your treatment plan will be catered around your specific struggles and needs, this will help increase your chance of achieving long-term sobriety.

 Most importantly, our Ohio recurrent relapse addiction therapy program will provide you much-needed encouragement and support.
 When a person relapses after a period of sobriety, they often feel tremendous guilt and shame.
 This guilt can be intense and people can feel stuck and are vulnerable to relapse time and time again.
 Our compassionate and dedicated treatment professional help you realize that slips can and often happen and instead of being stuck in their shame, they need to take action and do whatever is necessary to get on the right track.